jorgel272/hardened-google-cloud-compute-engine-vm/README.md

 5. Assign minimum required Scope to Service Account
 6. Reserve static internal and public IPv4 address
 7. Deploy Linux based Compute Engine Instance
+8. Create VPC firewall rules

 **Running the Terraform plan**
-Make sure to adjust the Google Cloud project in the variables.tf file prior to deploying.
+Make sure to adjust the Google Cloud project in the variables.tf file prior to deploying and change the "awesomename" placeholder to something Awesome ;)

 Run the Terraform plan:
 - terraform init